ward/csopl-project/README.md

 checker and evaluator for the language described in Chapter 8 of the book Types and Programming Languages by B. C. Pierce, with the addition of some language constructs.
 The second assignment asked for the extension of this with the simply typed lambda calculus as described in chapter 9.
-Our personal addition to this is the surrounding of lambda expressions with `[` and `]` as well as explicitly declaring an application of a lambda by means of `app` to ensure there is no ambiguity in parsing an expression.
-An example to show the reason for the square brackets: `λx:Bool→Bool.x true`.
-The parser cannot know where to end the body of the lambda without running the type checker.
+The final assignment is concerned with implementing System Fω as described in chapter 30.
+At this point we have also decided to radically change the syntax for clearer reading and less ambiguity.
+This is done by using Lisp-like syntax.

 ## Technology